scylladb/scylladb/docs/cql/compaction.rst

 =====

 ``expired_sstable_check_frequency_seconds`` (default: 600)
-  Specifies (in seconds) how often Scylla will check for fully expired SSTables, which can be immediately dropped.
+  Specifies (in seconds) how often ScyllaDB will check for fully expired SSTables, which can be immediately dropped.

 =====